January 23, 2019

 Keep in mind that taghycardia works on a folder level: it treats every folder as a separate album and as such should not be used for fixing tags in individual mp3 files.
 However, the program supports the notion of personal compilations, which are treated specially depending on the settings and the choice the user makes during the scanning.

-If you are using the program for its main purpose, that is, pre-processing some folders to make them accessible on a portable player, AND you have set all the settings right, AND you are sure you've done everything right when answering the prompts during the scanning, then you may skip the review part and just press the Apply changes button: taghycardia will take care of the rest making the albums fully accessible on your tag-sorting player after uploading.
+If you are using the program for its main purpose, that is, pre-processing some folders to make them accessible on a portable player, AND you have set all the settings right, AND you are sure you've done everything right when answering the prompts during the scanning, then you may skip the review part and just click the Apply changes button: taghycardia will take care of the rest making the albums fully accessible on your tag-sorting player upon uploading.

 If you are using the program primarily for automated cover art downloading or removing, make sure you also read the Cover Art section.

 The scan log lists every folder the program has processed, in the following format:

 > Planned action

 The first thing you need to look for is red lines meaning critical errors, that is, errors leading to the (possibly, partial) inaccessibility of an album on a tag-sorting player.
 Taghycardia fixes such errors automatically whenever possible.
 The program considers the following errors critical:

 Album/Artist empty: A track lacks the Album or Artist field in the tag, which leads either to placing such track in an "untitled" folder on a player or to the track being inaccessible as part of the album on an iPhone/iPod Touch.
 When you press Apply changes, taghycardia completes the missing tag fields.